 Last year the Chinese announced their intention to land a taikonaut on the Moon.
-However, there is no time table or Kennedy-esque challenge to achieve the goal within a certain time.
-I’ve heard 2025 tossed around as a date they could reasonable expect to achieve it by.
+However, there is no timetable or Kennedy-esque challenge to achieve the goal within a certain time.
+I’ve heard 2025 tossed around as a date they could reasonably expect to achieve it by.

 Assuming they do land someone on the moon in 2025, there would probably only be a few moonwalkers remaining from the Apollo program.

 My personal guess is that the odds of China landing someone on the moon before the last of the Apollo moonwalkers passes away are quite good.
 If for no other reasons than national pride, this is something I could see the Chinese doing within 15 years.